Fixed-Time Stable Gradient Flows: Applications to Continuous-Time Optimization: FxTS of Saddle-Point Dynamics

-Note that we need Assumption \ref{F assum 1} in order to have the Hessian matrix invertible and to ensure that the the saddle-point of $F(x,z)$ is the only critical point.
-From the analysis in Lemma \ref{M inv}, we can readily see that it is sufficient to have $\nabla_{xx} F$ invertible and $\nabla_{xz} F$ full row-rank to have the Hessian invertible.
-On the basis of this observation, we can state the following result:
+Assumption \ref{F assum 1} ensures that the Hessian $\nabla^2 F(x,z)$ is invertible for all $(x,z)\in U$, and that the the saddle-point of $F$ is the only critical point.
+Per the analysis in Lemma \ref{M inv}, a sufficient condition for the Hessian to be invertible is that $\nabla_{xx} F$ is invertible and $\nabla_{zx} F$ is full row-rank.
+On the basis of this observation, the following result can be stated.